opencog/asmoses/README.md

 worth using.
 We have introduced some arbitrary truth values to convey how uncertainty can be represented as well.

-* Candidates tend to be unfit
+* (1) Candidates tend to be unfit
   ```
   Implication (stv 0.01 0.01)
     Predicate "candidate"
     Predicate "fitness"
   ```
-  where predicate `candidate` is a boolean predicate that indicate if an atom is a program candidate, the second predicate `fitness` measures its fitness.
+  where predicate `candidate` is a Boolean predicate that indicate if an atom is a program candidate, the second predicate `fitness` measures its fitness.

-* Syntactically similar candidates tend to be loosely semantically similar
+* (2) Syntactically similar candidates tend to be loosely semantically similar
   ```
-  Implication (stv 0.2 0.01)
+  Implication (stv 0.4 0.01)
     Predicate "similar-syntax"
     Predicate "similar-semantics"
   ```